triadtitans/seminar_rigid_body_methods/symplecticness.md

 # Symplecticness
 In this chapter we focus on the important property of symplecticness of maps.
-At first a general definition of symplecticness of smooth maps is given, its importance to mechanical systems and a geometric interpretation and. {cite}`Reich` {cite}`hairer`
+At first a general definition of symplecticness of smooth maps is given, then its importance to mechanical systems and a geometric interpretation follow. {cite}`Reich` {cite}`hairer`

 ## Symplecticnes of smooth mappings